djeada/Kurs-Podstaw-Pythona/README.md

     krotka.index(a)

-Aby sprawdzić czy element a występuje w krotce, użyj:
+Aby sprawdzić, czy element a występuje w krotce, użyj:

     a in krotka